HANICA-DEA/excercise-debugging/README.md

 Remember the goal of these exercises is not to solve the problems, but to learn how and when to use the myriad of troubleshooting techniques available.
-Given the inherent complexity that comes with a combined work, all of these techniques have their time and place when working on a rich application like ImageJ.
+Given the inherent complexity that comes with a combined work, all of these techniques have their time and place when working on a rich any application.

-# What not to do: print statements
+## What not to do: print statements
 For many developers, the first tool in their debugging toolbox is the print statement.
 Print statements are easy to lean on as a safety crutch: you don't need any special knowledge to use them, and they often work to answer common questions (e.g. "why is this